-Reflection paper (20%): Tell me about your experience reading Nick Caistor, Mexico City.
-A Cultural and Literary Companion.
+Reflection paper (20%): Tell me about your experience reading of (book: To be determined).
 Further information will be provided in class.
-Due February 11.
+Due October 6.

 Photo essay (20%): Create your own photo album of Mexico City!
 This assignment provides you with the opportunity to explore Mexico City through the camera lens.
 It is designed as an exercise in cultural observation, which encourages you to explore your artistic imagination and ethnographic skills.
 Further information will be provided in class.
-Due March 18.
+Due November 10.

 Mexico City collage (20%): Collages are pictures composed by gluing papers and various other objects to a ground, with the intention of transforming the most commonplace materials into creative works of art.
 Think of this assignment as your chance to create your own image of Mexico City using a pasting technique of different objects.
 Be creative!
 No need to be an artist!
 Further information will be provided in class.
-Due April 8.
+Due December 8.